-Outnumbered: Trump trashing Justin Amash on Twitter is him 'at his best and worst'
+'Outnumbered': Trump trashing Justin Amash on Twitter is him 'at his best and worst'

 The folks on the Outnumbered couch weighed in on President Trump slamming Michigan Rep. Justin Amash, who announced Thursday that he was leaving the Republican Party.